With 45 questions in an hour, four answer choices per question, it’s understandable why the multiple-choice section can be intimidating.

 One of the reasons I love this activity is because it creates an environment where students can learn from each other.
 In order to ease potential apprehension, I let students select their own groups, and I tell them at the start of the independent portion that it is a completion grade.
 This tends to limit the temptation for students to change answers.

 Option 2: Have students discuss their answers and agree on a final answer key.
 As with the previous option, this is an excellent way for students to discuss answer rationales and learn from each other.
-Personally, I like to take the answer key for a relatively low point value grade, but this could also be a completion activity if desired.
+I like to take the answer key for a relatively low point value grade, but this could also be a completion activity if desired.

 Bonus Tip: At the beginning of the year, when students are answering MCQ independently, I encourage my students to add smiley faces beside the question number: a smile if they are confident with their answer, a “flat smile” if they are somewhat unsure with their answer, and a frown if they are very unsure of their answer.